California law to increase visibility and improve safety

 Community Assistance

-- Drivers can play a major role in the City’s efforts by yielding to pedestrians and parking at least 20 feet from the approach side (see visual on this website) of an intersection.
+• Drivers can play a major role in the City’s efforts by yielding to pedestrians and parking at least 20 feet from the approach side of an intersection.
+This applies only to the direction of travel when you are approaching a crosswalk, as noted in the visual on this website.

 Intersection Evaluation